datasektionen/taitan/README.md

 ### Docker

-If you have docker installed, you can also run the repo using `docker-compose up --build`
+If you have docker installed, you can also run the repo using `docker compose up --build`

-Make sure to copy `.env.example` to `.env` first, and populate `TOKEN` with you personal github token if needed.
+Make sure to copy `.env.example` to `.env` first, and populate `TOKEN` with you personal github token if needed (if your content repo is private).

+## Webhooks

+`taitan` has two webhooks intended to keep it's content updated.

+* Any request with the header `X-Github-Event` set to `push` will cause `taitan` to refetch the content-repo.
+Meant to be called from a workflow in the content repo that is run on new commits.
+* Any request with the header `X-Darkmode-Event` set to `updated` will cause `taitan` to refetch the darkmode status from `DARKMODE_URL`.

 ## Content repo structure